ctscofield/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic html is the framework of your website and should be organized and used in a fashion that makes it easy to follow.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+The "display:block;" tag takes up a whole line where as the "display:inline;" makes it so you can make things side by side on your website.

 3. What are the 4 areas of the box model?

+Content,Padding,Border,Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Vertical axis

 5. Explain why git is valuable to a team of developers.

+git makes it possible for devs to work individually on the same project and see and upload eachothers work.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.